Lofty Holloway: Development

 The BBC's official EastEnders website describes Lofty as "a mug although a lovable one".
 In 1987, Bob Shields of the Evening Times described Lofty as a "portable funeral".
 He added, "Beneath the facade of his National Health glasses smoulders the fire and passion of a cold toilet seat."

-One of the most notable storylines Lofty was involved with was his marriage to the teenage mother, Michelle Fowler (Susan Tully).
+One of the most notable storylines Lofty was involved with was his marriage to teenage mother Michelle Fowler (Susan Tully).
 Michelle and Lofty's church wedding was a massive target of press speculation before the episodes aired.
 They wanted to know two things, firstly the design of Michelle's dress, and secondly whether or not she would jilt Lofty at the altar.

-Anticipating a press furore, it was decided to shoot the wedding in a church in private grounds where the press would not have access.
-However the press still turned up in large numbers, and security men had to be hired to keep cameramen away from the story action.
+Anticipating a press furore, it was decided to shoot the wedding in a church in private grounds where journalists would not have access.
+However the press still turned up in large numbers, and security men had to be hired to keep photographers away from the story action.
 Huge lorries were parked in front of the entrance to the church so that nothing could be seen, and the cast arrived in disguise.
 Finally strong lights were shone into the eyes of the journalists and photographers, making them extremely angry, and they constantly tried to gain access to the grounds by breaking the security barrier and telling the production team that they were really extras needed inside the church.

-The entire episode was written by David Ashton, and was devoted to Lofty and Michelle's wedding day.
+The episode was written by David Ashton, and was devoted to Lofty and Michelle's wedding day.
 At the time it was deemed as one of the best cliffhangers of the series, with the episode ending as the bride arrives at the church door and hesitates.
 Michelle and Lofty's eventual marriage helped to consolidate a fast-growing audience.
 The young couple had come together under enormously difficult circumstances.
 The subsequent storylines were purposefully built to keep the audience guessing about the future of their relationship.
 Were they married for the wrong reasons?
 Would the relationship survive? and what would happen if Lofty wanted a child that was their own?